vikerian/wordpot/README.md

 This project seems discontinued few years ago, whats by my opinion error.
-Gonna rewrite it into python3.
+Gonna rewrite it into python3 and pack it up into docker alpine based.
 Vikerian

 # Wordpot